rbartelme/a_halleri/README.md

 ## Analysis

-* Current analysis can be found written as a Jupyter Notebook in GoogleColab <a href="https://colab.research.google.com/drive/1d20Y10vlsGxlDij7_6DbVazD_FA3XJd0?usp=sharing" target="_blank">here</a>.
+* A description of the most current analysis can be found written as a Jupyter Notebook in GoogleColab <a href="https://colab.research.google.com/drive/1d20Y10vlsGxlDij7_6DbVazD_FA3XJd0?usp=sharing" target="_blank">here</a>.

 * **NOTE:** the Colab Notebook will not have the CPU power to run the structure learning algorithm, it is very computationally intensive (~4 hrs on a server with >250 cores).

+* Optionally this could use CyVerse to host a notebook with the analysis data??